renghardt/web-measurement-tools/README.md

-        fetchurl.sh                     Fetch URLs from a file 1 or more times, log data (see above) load_url_using_marionette.py    Fetch a URL using Firefox and Marionette Log Navigation Timings, Resource Timings, and a HAR file
+        fetchurl.sh                     Fetch URLs from a file 1 or more times, log data (see above) load_url_using_marionette.py    Fetch a URL using Firefox and Marionette Log Navigation Timings, Resource Timings, and a HAR file load_url_using_chrome.py        Fetch a URL using Chrome and DevTools, log data (see above)

         load_url_using_selenium.py      Fetch a URL using Selenium and geckodriver, log data (see above)